Jaehoon-Sung/jaehoon-sung-mysql-masterbook/README.md

 #### How to create and manipulate databases and tables!

-At first, this masterbook was written based on manipulating tables using DBMS.
-However, I decided to focus on manipulating databases using SQL syntax.
-If you want to learn how to manipulate databases using DBMS, you might want to explore tools such as `MySQL Workbench` and `DBeaver`.
+Initially, this masterbook focused on manipulating tables using a DBMS.
+However, I later decided to shift the focus on manipulating databases using SQL syntax.
+If you are interested in learning how to manipulate databases using a DBMS, you may want to explore tools such as `MySQL Workbench` and `DBeaver`.

 In this part, I have introduced how to create and use databases using SQL syntax.
 Additionally, you will learn how to perform `CRUD` operations which stands for `Create`, `Read`, `Update`, and `Delete`!
-By the end of this part, you will have the skills to create and manipulate databases, tables, and data in tables.
+By the end of this part, you will have acquired the skills necessary to create and manipulate databases, tables, and data in tables.

 - Create & Delete a database and a table
   - Create a new database